-Jean Karau my Bible Study teacher of 20 years once told us that we buy these things with our ears and our attention.
-These key words for listening are the same key words used in Psalm 45 passage we are studying.
+Jean Karau, my Bible Study teacher of twenty years, once told us that we buy these things with our ears and our attention.
+These keywords for listening are the same keywords used in Psalm 45 passage we are studying.

-What or who we choose to listen to and who we choose to run to is so deeply relevant to the grasping of what it is we are looking for.
-I would further say that it is more about who we are looking for because once we find Him we find it.
+What or who we choose to listen to, and who we decide to run to, is so profoundly relevant to the grasping of what it is we are looking for.
+I would further say that it is more about who we are looking for because once we find God, we discover what we are looking for.

-Before the High Priest could enter the Holy of Holies (the place where God dwells) there were a few pit stops he had to make.
-First and foremost was in the outer court where the rituals representing the forgiveness of sin took place.
-The first step to anything is establishing a relationship with Christ through the forgiveness of sin by the sacrifice of Christ..
+Before the High Priest could enter the Holy of Holies (the place where God dwells), there were a few pit stops he had to make.
+First and foremost was the outer court, where the rituals representing the forgiveness of sin took place.
+The first is establishing a relationship with Christ through the forgiveness of sin by the sacrifice of Christ.

-Next the High Priest would enter the inner court where there were three significant pieces of furniture.
-The first one was the table of bread and it represented the will.
-Next there was the lamp stand table and this represented the mind lastly was the altar of incense and this represented the emotions.
+Next, the High Priest would enter the inner court, where there were three significant pieces of furniture.
+The first one was the table of bread, and it represented the will.
+Next, there was the lampstand table, and this represented the mind, and lastly, was the altar of incense, and this represented the emotions.
 Our soul consists of three parts the mind, the will, and the emotions.

 The High Priest was instructed to visit these tables in a specific order.
 Visiting the table of bread (the will) indicates that we are to make a decision first.
 Who are we going to follow?
-What are we going to listen to?
-Next he was instructed to visit the candlestick table (mind) meaning that once we have made a decision we order our thoughts in that direction.
+To whom are we going to listen to?
+Next, he visited the candlestick table (mind), meaning that once we have made a decision, we order our thoughts in that direction.
 Lastly, before entering into God's presence was the altar of incense (emotions) suggesting that what we have decided and think can now be responded to.
-Emotions are subject to the decisions that are made and the thought processes that were directed along with it.
+Emotions are subject to the decisions made and the thought processes that go along with it.

-Our feelings are beautiful and precious but they are not reliable guides in life.
-God gave them to us that we might respond to the truth not dictate it.
-We should pay attention to our negative feelings as indicators that there is a place in our hearts that has not yet been surrendered to the dictates of His love.
+Our feelings are beautiful and precious, but they are not reliable guides in life.
+God gave them to us that we might respond to the truth, not dictate it.
+We should view our negative feelings as indicators that there is a place in our hearts that have is unsurrendered to the dictates of His love.

-We have learned to see ourselves as victims and before knowing Jesus we truly are victims of our circumstances and to the enemy who hates us.
-Stasi Eldredge in her book "Captivating" alludes to the enemies desire to destroy us from the time we are born because we represent the beauty of God which he once had and because he knows the power we contain under the Lordship of Jesus.
-God is asking us here to rise up our of the dust and take our positions as daughters of the King and no longer remain a victim.
+We have learned to see ourselves as victims, and before knowing Jesus, we indeed were victims of our circumstances and to the enemy who hates us.
+Stasi Eldredge, in her book Captivating, alludes to the enemy's desire to destroy us from the time we are born because we represent the beauty of God, which he once had and because he knows the power we contain under the Lordship of Jesus.
+God is asking us here to rise out of the dust and take our positions as daughters of the King and no longer remain a victim.

-The word dust is a symbol of humiliation, feelings of insignificance, inferiority, and rejection.
-He tells us to rise up out of these things and shake them off so we can sit down and take our positions.
+The word "dust" is a symbol of humiliation, feelings of insignificance, inferiority, and rejection.
+The prophet tells us to rise out of these things and shake them off so we can sit down and take our positions.

-Our position and privilege of being a kings daughter is one of authority.
+Our position and privilege of being a king's daughter are one of authority.